Utah Breast and Cervical Cancer Program

-The Utah Breast and Cervical Cancer Program (UCCP) is a program within the Utah Department of Health.
+The Utah Breast & Cervical Cancer Program (UCCP) is a program within the Utah Department of Health and Human Services.

-The goal of the Utah Cancer Control (UCCP) Breast and Cervical Program is to increase the number of Utah women who receive recommended breast and cervical cancer screenings.
+The goal of the Utah Breast & Cervical Program (UBCCP) is to increase the number of Utah women who receive recommended breast and cervical cancer screenings.
 The program provides education to help Utah women learn how they can prevent cancer, understand the importance of early detection (finding cancer early), and link them with treatment resources.

 The UBCCP provides breast and cervical cancer screenings to Utah women aged 40-64 who are low income, uninsured, or underinsured.
 The program partners with local health departments, federally qualified health centers, and community clinics to provide Utah women access to affordable cancer screenings.